Shirakumo/radiance-tutorial/Part 1.md

 You should now have a `plaster.css` alongside the LASS file.
 The HTML template we made above should already reference that file, so just refresh the file in your browser to see what it looks like.

 We're almost done now.
-We just need a second template for the viewing of a paste.
+We just need a second template for the viewing of a paste so this time create a file `plaster/template/view.ctml`.
 It should probably look very similar to the edit page.
 In fact, it's practically the same except for some very minor changes.

 ```HTML
 <!DOCTYPE html>